-Like most whole life policies, AARP’s Simplified Issue has fixed premiums and benefits, which means policyholders can keep the same coverage level for the same premium as long as the policy stays in place.
+Like most whole-life policies, AARP’s Simplified Issue has fixed premiums and benefits.
+This means policyholders can keep the same coverage level for the same premium if the policy remains in place.

 The application process includes a health questionnaire that screens for heart problems, stroke, lung disease, diabetes, liver or kidney problems, and HIV/AIDS.
-Applicants with any of those issues—or who have needed recent treatment or diagnostic tests within the last few months—will not qualify for coverage.
+Applicants with any issues—or needing recent treatment or diagnostic tests within the last few months—will not qualify for coverage.

 Although the general rule is that most applicants can qualify for final expense coverage, AARP’s Simplified Issue policy is an exception.

-The underwriting standards are stricter than many comparable policies, so only applicants in genuinely good heath will be eligible.
+The underwriting standards are stricter than many comparable policies, so only applicants with good health will be eligible.

 However, the AARP policy is somewhat unique among simplified issue final expense policies in that it does not increase rates for tobacco users.
-As a result, AARP Simplified Issue can be an attractive option for smokers who are nonetheless in good health.
+As a result, AARP Simplified Issue can be an attractive option for smokers in good health.

 Simplified Issue Whole Life through AARP comes with immediate coverage, which means there is no waiting period before full death benefit amounts kick in.

-For applicants who are able to qualify, AARP’s Simplified Issue can be a serviceable option for funeral insurance due to the immediate coverage, fixed premiums, and permanent nature of the policies.
+For applicants who qualify, AARP’s Simplified Issue can be a serviceable option for funeral insurance due to the policy’s immediate coverage, fixed premiums, and permanent nature.

 Premiums are a little higher than average for comparable policies, but payment obligations cease if and when the insured reaches age 95.
-For insureds who live longer than that, the policy will remain in place in the full amount, but no additional premiums will be owed.
+For insureds who live longer than that, the policy will remain in place for the total amount, but no additional premiums will be owed.

 AARP Guaranteed Issue Whole Life

-Like Simplified Issue, AARP’s Guaranteed Issue Whole Life coverage is designed to provide beneficiaries with cash to pay for funeral and burial expenses.
+Like Simplified Issue, AARP’s Guaranteed Issue Whole Life coverage provides beneficiaries with cash for funeral and burial expenses.

-The most significant difference between the two is that Guaranteed Issue does not require any medical screening whatsoever.
+The most significant difference between the two is that Guaranteed Issue requires no medical screening.

 AARP members age 50 through 85 (and spouses beginning at age 45) can obtain up to $25,000 in coverage without a medical exam or even filling out a medical questionnaire.

-As with nearly every guaranteed issue policy, AARP’s version has higher premiums and lower available coverage amounts compared to similar policies that require medical screening.
+As with nearly every guaranteed issue policy, AARP’s version has higher premiums and lower available coverage amounts than similar policies requiring medical screening.

 And, perhaps more significantly, Guaranteed Issue comes with a mandatory two-year waiting period.

-The way AARP’s waiting period works is that, if the insured dies during the two years after the policy is issued, the policy will not pay out the full death benefit.
+AARP’s waiting period works like this: If the insured dies during the two years after the policy is issued, the policy will not pay out the full death benefit.
 Instead, the named beneficiary will receive 125% of the premiums paid to date.

 An important caveat to the Guaranteed Issue waiting period involves accidental death.
-If the insured dies as the result of an accident (i.e., not “natural causes” or an illness), the full policy benefits will be paid out.
+The full policy benefits will be paid out if the insured dies due to an accident (i.e., not “natural causes” or an illness).

 Premium rates for AARP’s Guaranteed Issue Whole Life are determined based on the applicant’s sex, age when applying for coverage, and the coverage amount sought.
 All things being equal, younger and female insureds will pay lower premiums, and older male insureds will pay higher premiums.

-For insured’s who reach age 95, premium obligations end.
+Premium obligations end for insureds who reach age 95.
 The policy remains in place, but no additional premiums are required.